EKIVANC/ClosestPairProblem/README.md

 And For 1-NN Query:
 * Traverse down tree to starting point: O ( Log N )
-* Maximum backtrack and traverse like worst case:  O ( N ) Complexity Range is between: O ( Log N ) -> O ( N ) according to pruning the nodes.
+* Maximum backtrack and traverse like worst case:  O ( N ) Complexity Range is between: O ( Log N ) -> O ( N ) according to pruning the nodes, but this values are exponential with d, so in KD-Tree we might face with performance problems in high numbers of Dimensions.

 O(N) is also the same complexity as the brute force search so for a single Nearest Search Query if we are unlucky about the structure of the data, we might actually take a penalty over a brute force search.
 But in some cases we can have significant gains in efficiency.

 # Limitations